Belan-Mihail/paint_picture/README.md

 - React Bootstrap - excellent choice for improving user experience, used for styling and responsiveness.
 It comes with ready-to-use React built components.
 They are implemented with accessibility in mind, which is a vital factor when creating a front-end application.
 I used plain Bootstrap in my previous projects, so it was an easy choice to use React Bootstrap in this app.
 - Most used library for developing social networking and media content applications
 - Reusability of components - no need to write various codes for the same features

+#### Front-End Components

+- `<Asset />` - a multi-purpose component used to display a number of elements while the main component receives data from the server. it includes: a loading spinner from React Bootstrap, image with source and alt attribute or a message consisting of a paragraph. (**User stories covered: 45**)

+- `<Avatar />` - resuable component, used to render profile images in the UI.
+Passed props allow for setting image source and size, adjust image dimensions depending on where the component is rendered.
+This component also displays the user's greeting.
+Example of use include the `<NavBar />` component, Picture page or Profile page. (**User stories covered: 12, 14**)

+- `<Greeting Modal />` - a component that is used to display general information about the site when user first visit it. (**User stories covered: 7**)